Mark your Calendars

 Doors open at 7:00 pm with start at 7:30 pm.
 A light supper is included in the Door Entry charge.

-A chance for anyone to come along and share their performance with a small and supportive group.
+A chance for anyone to share their performance with a small and supportive group.
+Come along with a song to share with others, or sing alone – your choice.

 Doors open at 7:30 pm.